SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

 3. What is `Open Geospatial Consortium <http://www.opengeospatial.org/>`_ (OGC) and it's standards
 4. What is a metadata and a catalog.
 5. What is a map and a legend.
-6. What is a sensor and a observation (Sensor Observation System, OGC standard).
+6. What is a sensor and a observation (`Sensor Observation System, OGC standard <http://www.opengeospatial.org/standards/sos>`_).

 .. toctree::